Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: -obstructions on -fibered pseudomanifolds

-\section{$KO$-obstructions on $(L,G)$-fibered pseudomanifolds}
+\section{$\boldsymbol{KO}$-obstructions on $\boldsymbol{(L,G)}$-fibered pseudomanifolds}

-In this Section we shall finally meet the obstructions to the existence of a wedge metric of psc on a psc-Witt pseudomanifold.
-We treat first the general case of $L$-fibered pseudomanifolds and then specialize to the case of $(L,G)$-fibered pseudomanifolds; the latter are the pseudomanifolds for which we shall prove an existence theorem.
+In this section we shall finally meet the obstructions to the existence of a wedge metric of psc on an $(L,G)$-fibered pseudomanifold.
+We~treat first the general case of $L$-fibered pseudomanifolds and then specialize to the case of $(L,G)$-fibered pseudomanifolds; the latter are the pseudomanifolds for which we shall prove an existence theorem.